 North Rams Head might only be Australia’s sixth-highest mountain but it’s apparently the most mountainous of them all.
 We’re talking gymnastic rock scrambles up massive piles of boulders, and jagged granite tors.
-Hopefully your phone works at this altitude because Rams Head tarn is a must-have Instagram moment.
+Have your camera handy as Rams Head tarn is a must-have snap.

 Alice Rawson and Abbott Peak, along with Townsend and Byatts Camp, make up the Abbott Range, while Carruthers Peak and littlest Northcote complete the picture.
 Speaking of pictures, the latter’s 360 degree view of the valley and Lake Albina is one of the best to be seen in the park, and definitely worth the epic trek you’ve endured so far.

-If you’d rather let someone else lead the way, K7 Adventures has 3-day guided tours climbing the 10 summits and there are plenty of guided day walks to some of the main peaks.
+If you’d rather let someone else lead the way, there are guided walking tours where you’ll climbing the highest trails, and main peaks with like-minded adventurers.

 At the end of the four days sucking in alpine air, you might be hankering for a beer (or three), and you will of course be sufficiently catered for at Jindabyne and Thredbo.
 That first foamy sip could be the start of a whole new adventure.